Kingpiz/Kingpiz/README.md

 - 👋 Hi, I’m @Kingpiz
-- 👀 I’m interested in hacking
+- 👀 I’m interested in learning hacking
-- 🌱 I’m currently learning termux
+- 🌱 I’m currently learning about Hacking
-- 💞️ I’m looking to collaborate on hacking
+- 💞️ I’m interested in learning more about Hacking
 - 📫 How to reach me kingpiz0z@gmail.com

 <!---